microsoft/azure_arc/README.md

 ## Azure Arc for Servers
 The below deployment options are focusing on Azure Arc for Servers.
 It is designed to quickly spin up a server that is ready to be projected in Azure Arc and for you to start playing with it.

-**Note**: For a list of supported operating systems and Azure regions, please visit the official [Azure Arc docs](https://docs.microsoft.com/en-us/azure/azure-arc/servers/overview).
+***Note: For a list of supported operating systems and Azure regions, please visit the official [Azure Arc docs](https://docs.microsoft.com/en-us/azure/azure-arc/servers/overview).***

 #### General